 If you have an anxious attachment style, you probably learned from aloof or often absent caregivers that to get love, you need to be constantly vigilant, control your environment, and keep others very close to you.
 When your loved ones leave or need space, you have a strong anxiety reaction and feel abandoned.
 You tend to take things personally and blame yourself if things go sour.

+Luckily, you can get securely attached, and the love and relationships you are hoping for are possible.
 Here are some great tips that I’ve used with clients that might help you attach a little more securely, and alleviate some of your anxiety:

 1. Learn how you use other people to regulate your emotions.